Self-Improving Loops for Visual Robotic Planning: Experiments

 In a second real-robot experiment, we utilize the Panda arm to select and open a drawer specified via a user-provided text prompt.
 The scene is constructed as two distinctly colored closed drawers, where the robot is prompted with one particular color and expected to open its corresponding drawer.
 We use a set of three colors (red, green, blue) for in-domain training and one novel color (yellow) for testing generalization.
 With 24 possible drawer placement combinations for each ordered pair of seen colors, of which there are six, this amounts to a total of 144 human-teleoperated demonstration training videos.
 Consistent with the cup pushing experiment, we use half the possible combinations for evaluation; therefore, performance is calculated as an average over 12 rollouts for every possible pairing of the novel color with a seen color, for a total of 36 self-collected trajectories per iteration.

-For both real-robot experiments, success is judged by human for evaluation.
-The same success signal is also used to perform optional data filtering on the rollouts.
-We study the impact of data filtering in Section~\ref{sec:no_filter}, and do not use filtering for experiments in Section~\ref{sec:suboptimal_sail}.
+For both real-robot experiments, success is judged by a human for evaluation.
+The same success signal is also used to perform data filtering on the rollouts.
+We study the impact of data filtering in Section~\ref{sec:filtering_signal_silvr}, and enable adaptation with internet video priors through IPA by default.

 \textbf{Implementation Details:} We implement our in-domain video model based on AVDC~\citep{ko2024avdc}, with an added cross-attention layer to each level of the denoising U-Net to further improve text-conditioning capabilities.
 We train in-domain video models to predict 8 future frames conditioned on the current observation and task prompt, with a frame skip of 1 for MetaWorld and 16 for real-robot experiments.
 For the large-scale pretrained text-to-video model, we use AnimateDiff~\citep{guo2023animatediff} ($\sim$2B parameters), which is pretrained on WebVid-10M~\citep{bain2021webvid}.
-Each iteration of SAIL finetunes the in-domain video model for 10,000 steps with a learning rate of 1e-5 on MetaWorld and Panda Arm drawer opening tasks, and 8,000 steps with a learning rate of 2e-5 on Panda Arm pushing tasks.
+Each iteration of SILVR finetunes the in-domain video model for 10,000 steps with a learning rate of 1e-6 on MetaWorld and 1e-5 on Panda Arm drawer opening tasks, and 8,000 steps with a learning rate of 2e-5 on Panda Arm pushing tasks.
+We investigate two IDM implementations; one that follows prior work~\citep{luo2025solving} that implements the IDM as a MLP network that takes in the outputs of a VC-1~\citep{majumdar2023vc1} encoder model, finetuned on in-domain demonstrations.
+Whereas the MLP-IDM was sufficient for real-world experiments, we found improved performance when using a Diffusion-IDM (DIDM), which is implemented as a Diffusion Policy~\citep{chi2023diffusionpolicy} with an additional goal frame provided as conditioning, for simulated settings.
+Additional details on IDM design and hyperparameters are provided in Section~\ref{sec:implement_appendix}.
+For MetaWorld experiments, the DIDM is iteratively finetuned on the online collected experience along with the video model.